IceHe/lib/cmd/p/passwd.md

 - `-l, --lock` This option is used to lock the password of specified account.
     - The locking is performed by rendering the encrypted password into an invalid string (by prefixing the encrypted  string  with  an  !).
-    - Note  that  the account is not fully locked - the user can still log in by other means of authentication such as the ssh public key authentication.
+    - Note  that  the account is not fully locked - the user can still log in by other means of authentication such as the ssh public key authentication. 关闭
     - Use chage -E 0 user command instead for full account locking.
-- `-u, --unlock` This is the reverse of the -l option - it will unlock the account password by removing the ! prefix.
+- `-u, --unlock` This is the reverse of the -l option - it will unlock the account password by removing the ! prefix. 恢复
     - By default passwd will refuse to create a passwordless account (it will not unlock an account that has only "!" as a password).
     - The force option -f will override this protection.
 - `-d, --delete` This is a quick way to delete a password for an account.